 - Non-steroidal anti-inflammatory drugs (NSAIDs) – medicines that reduce inflammation (redness and swelling), such as ibuprofen (available over the counter)

-- Local anaesthesia block – an injection that a doctor may administer directly into the injured area.
+- Local anaesthesia block – an injection that a doctor may give directly at the injured area.

 Opioid medicines are used to treat moderate to severe pain.
 Some examples include:

 Some parents may fear that their child could become addicted to opioid medicines, but addiction or dependence in children is extremely rare.
-A short-term course of opioid medicine may have other side effects but is unlikely to cause dependence in children when given according to a doctor’s instructions.
+A short-term course of opioid medicine may have other side effects, but it is unlikely to cause dependence in children when given according to a doctor’s instructions.

 Safe use of over-the-counter pain relievers

 Paracetamol and ibuprofen work equally well to relieve pain in children and cause few side effects when used correctly for a short period of time.
 Giving more than the recommended dose may make side effects more likely or more severe, and can be dangerous.
 For example, giving too much paracetamol can cause liver damage, while too much ibuprofen may increase the risk of stomach problems.